Mirror (Flying Saucer Attack album): Reception and aftermath

 Today, Mirror is regarded as the culmination of Pearce's series of albums "that incorporated beats and a slightly glossier production."
 In a 2015 "beginner's guide to Flying Saucer Attack", Jon Dale of Fact Magazine said "Pearce sounds free on Mirror, as though he’s enjoying music again."
 In a biography of the band, Jason Ankeny of Allmusic retrospectively commented that the album "contained some of the project's quietest, folkiest material, as well as blown-out excursions into drum'n'bass similar to Third Eye Foundation."
+Similarly, a NTS Radio staff broadcast categorized the track "Rise" as an example of "blissbeat" or "drum & bliss", a term coined by Scott Cortez of Lovesliescrushing to categorize indie electronica combining elements of shoegaze and drum and bass.

-In 2000, Pearce began work on the band's follow-up album, and spoke about it in an interview at the time, saying the work he had already completed for it "doesn’t seem to be along the same lines as Mirror.
-I don’t know what it is—it’s pretty unfinished—but it’s not going to be more drumbeats.
-It’s going to be more bleak acoustic songs."
+In 2000, Pearce began work on the band's follow-up album, and spoke about it in an interview at the time, saying the work he had already completed for it "doesn't seem to be along the same lines as Mirror.
+I don't know what it is—it's pretty unfinished—but it's not going to be more drumbeats.
+It's going to be more bleak acoustic songs."
 Nonetheless, Pearce put Flying Saucer Attack on hiatus after the release of Mirror, although kept the band's name alive by sporadically publishing limited edition releases of rare, archival recordings.
 In 2015, Pearce resumed recording as Flying Saucer Attack, and recorded and released the album Instrumentals 2015 later in the same year.